tisannai/plinth/README.md

 ## Building and installing

-Plinth is built with the `build.sh` script.
+Plinth is built with the `do-build` script.

-Install is performed with `install.sh`.
+Install is performed with `do-install`.
 Please, edit the script for setting the installation root directory.